AdamWhiteHat/BigDecimal/README.md

   :arrow_down: [Download the latest package from NuGet](https://www.nuget.org/packages/ExtendedNumerics.BigDecimal) if you just want the compiled binaries.
-You can either include the nuget package in your project outright, or extract the assembly .dll from the nuget package.
+You can either include the NuGet package in your project outright, or extract the assembly .dll from the nuget package.
 (Explaination: A .nupkg file is just a .zip file renamed.
 Use 7zip to extract the binaries from it.):